 This workbook was created by the Center for Youth and Adults with Conditions of Childhood.

 These state-based organizations provide resources on independent living:

 - INSILC.
 The Indiana Statewide Independent Living Council, formerly known as Indiana Council for Independent Living (ICOIL), works to develop and implement the Independent Living philosophy in Indiana.

 - Ability Indiana.
 Locally in Indianapolis, this Center for Independent Living offers resources and education to empower people with disabilities to set and accomplish their goals.

 Several Indiana parent-to-parent organizations for families with children with special needs provide educational and support resources, including around the time of transition:

 - Indiana Family to Family.
 This organization provides information, training, and one-on-one support to Indiana families of children and youth with additional health and education needs and the professionals who serve them.

 - IN*SOURCE.
 This parent organization provides information and training to ensure effective educational programs and appropriate services for children and young adults with disabilities.

 Visit this trusted national website for more information:

 GotTransition.org.
 The Center for Health Care Transition Improvement provides a national focus on the transition of youth to adult healthcare.
-They aim to improve transition from pediatric to adult healthcare with information for health professionals and youth and families.
+They aim to improve the transition from pediatric to adult healthcare with information for health professionals, youth and families.